phx/aws-hashcat/README.md

 # aws-hashcat

-This is a quickstart process to install all the necessary GPU drivers and options for `hashcat` on Ubuntu 20.04 AWS instances.
+This is a quickstart process to install all the necessary GPU drivers and options for `hashcat` on Ubuntu 20.04 and 22.04 AWS instances.

 The following may not be an exhaustive list, but I know that the following instance types are compatible: